pyiron/ironflow/README.md

 gui.register_node(My_Node)
 ```

-Ironflow nodes differ from standard ryven nodes in three ways:
+Ironflow nodes differ from standard ryven (version 0.3.1.1) nodes in four ways:
 - There is a new helper method `output` analogous to the existing `input` method that lets you more easily access output values, i.e. just a quality-of-life difference.
+- Input/output ports and the port values are directly accessible as attributes *if* those ports were labeled, e.g. `node.inputs.ports.foo` or `node.outputs.values.bar`.
-- They have a `representation` dictionary, which is used by the IPython gui front-end to give a richer look at nodes -- but this just defaults to all the outputs, so you don't need to touch it if you don't want to.
+- They have a `representation` dictionary, which is used by the IPython gui front-end to give a richer look at nodes.
+By default, this includes all the outputs and the source code for the node, but you can append to or overwrite these values by specifying an `extra_representations` dictionary on your custom nodes.
 - They have two new events: `before_update` and `after_update`, to which you can connect (e.g. `node.after_update.connect`) or disconnect (`...disconnect`) methods to fire before and/or after updates occur -- such methods must take the node instance itself as the first argument, and the canonical input integer (specifying which input value it is that's updating) as the second argument.
 (You can see an example of this in our base `Node` class, where we use it to force an update of the `representation` attribute after each node update.)

 Otherwise, they are just standard ryven nodes, and all the ryven documentation applies.